marijnh/Eloquent-JavaScript/01_values.md

 "con" + "cat" + "e" + "nate"
 ```

-String values have a number of associated functions (_methods_), that
+String values have a number of associated functions (_methods_) that
 can be used to perform other operations on them.
 We'll come back to
 these in [Chapter ?](data#methods).